 Biodiversity in our District

-Selwyn District is large, diverse and ecologically fascinating
+The Selwyn District is large, diverse and ecologically significant

-It takes in a swathe of the eastern central South Island, from island-like Banks Peninsula and unique Te Waihora/Lake Ellesmere, across the great Canterbury Plains, and through the foothills to the crest of the Main Divide.
+It takes in a swathe of the eastern central South Island, from island-like Banks Peninsula and the unique Te Waihora/Lake Ellesmere, across the great Canterbury Plains, and through the foothills to the crest of the Main Divide.
 The district includes significant conservation parks such as Arthur's Pass National Park, Craigieburn Forest Park and Korowai/Torlesse Tussocklands Park.

 There are many projects happening on both private and public land throughout the District to protect and restore remaining areas of indigenous biodiversity, and develop new native planting sites.
 The Selwyn District Council and other agencies along with community groups are working to restore and increase habitat so that our special native flora and fauna can survive in the long term.

-- the Selwyn District Ecological Assessment Project which has a focus on identifying and protecting biodiversity on private land in partnership with Selwyn landowners
+- the Selwyn District SNA Assessment project which has a focus on identifying and protecting native biodiversity on private land in partnership with Selwyn landowners